 The warranty on your new windows determines how long a manufacturer will cover you if anything breaks or malfunctions in the window.

 Now, each window has a lifetime, inclusions, and exclusions.
-It is important to understand them all to determine if a warranty is worth the window.
-You don’t want to be paying upwards of $2,000 for a window only for it to be covered for five years, right?
+It is essential to understand them all to determine if a warranty is worth the window.
+You don’t want to pay upwards of $2,000 for a window only to be covered for five years, right?

 Under this warranty, Marvin will repair or replace the product or component of the window or provide a refund.
 The route that is taken to resolve the issue is up to Marvin.
 Removal, installation, finishing, refinishing, and disposal costs and services are not included.